 I’d call this the storyteller’s art, and I can think of no current, successful author whose books don’t use an editor to help achieve it.

 Okay, you already knew this and that’s why you were on this page in the first place.
 So let’s move on to the two questions you actually have:

 (2) Would having David as my editor fall within my budget?

-We’ll deal with the second of those questions first, because reality often dictates this order.
+We’ll start with the second of those, because reality often dictates this order.

 The reduced cost of living in Galicia means I can afford to work at lower rates than most editors in the UK/USA/Australia/Canada, etc..
 And I do.
 Initially this was to ensure I got plenty of work, but latterly I’ve kept my prices relatively cheap so I can choose which projects I want to work on.

 Full details of what I charge can be found, clear and upfront, on my prices page.

 I believe, and it’s been confirmed by authors, that my standout quality as an editor is that I make a thorough and often onerus process constructive and energising.